Cenn Fáelad mac Ailella: The Scholar

 Tradition states that as a result of a head wound, Cenn Fáelad's "brain of forgetting was knocked out of him."
 The effect of this trauma led him to create "a pattern of poetry to these matters and he wrote them on slates and tablets and set them in a vellum book."

 The Suidigud Tellaig Temra recounts that because of his vast store of lore, when Diarmait mac Cerbaill wished to establish the original boundaries of Tara, he had recourse to Cenn Fáelad.
 But even his knowledge did not go back that far in time, and he gathers all the wisest men of Ireland.
-When they, in turn, cannot provide an answer, he they consult Fintan mac Bóchra, one of the original settlers, miraculously still alive.
+When they, in turn, cannot provide an answer, they then consult Fintan mac Bóchra, one of the original settlers, miraculously still alive.

 His verses were all composed in quatrains of numbered syllables with regular rhyme, and moderate use of alliteration, in contrast to a more archaic form that was still practised in the south of Ireland at the time (i.e., Leinster and Munster).
 Most or all of his historical verse relate to his own dynasty, the Cenél nEógain.

 He was the first poet quoted in the Irish annals, being referred to as sapiens, a technical term denoting a head teacher or professor in a monastic school (though not necessarily a monk himself).
 Later manuscripts of legal and grammatical texts were attributed to him, though the earliest of them seem to date from about fifty years after his death.

 Robin Flower stated "How far these are really his may be a matter of controversy, but there can be little real doubt that the writings by him existed in the period when the vernacular learning was being eagerly cultivated."

 A copy of one of the works attributed to him exists in Trinity College, Dublin Ms 1317, written by the grandfather of Dubhaltach Mac Fhirbhisigh.

-Edward O'Reilly gives a full account of his works in his 'Irish Writers', LXIV sq.; d. anno 678.
+Edward O'Reilly gives a full account of his works in his 'Irish Writers'; d. anno 678.